dr2lopez/yang-provenance/draft-lopez-opsawg-yang-provenance.md

 TBD: Others?
 At least for the two additional enclosing methods (instance files and annotations)

+# Implementation status

+An open-source reference implementation, written in Java, is available at https://github.com/tefiros/cose-provenance.
+This implementation has been used to generate the examples in the appendix of this document, and was first demonstrated at the IETF 122 Hackathon.
+Work is ongoing to explore its integration with other open-source YANG modules.

 --- back

 # Appendix A. Examples of Application of the Different Enclosing Methods